Settled Status in the UK

 If you are applying as a family member of an eligible EU citizen from outside the EU, you will also need to provide proof of your relationship to that family member, for example, a birth, marriage or civil partnership certificate.

-How much does the settled status application cost?
+How much does settled status UK cost?

 There is no application fee for those applying for settled status.